hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 co1
 ```
 The first metric returns PC18 as the PC matching these requirements.
-Let's check the second metric:
+Let's check the second metric, which identifies the PC where the percent change in variation between consequtive PCs is less than 0.1%:

 ```r
 # Determine the difference between variation of PC and subsequent PC